hsmahesha/News_Clusterer/README.txt

       Hadoop can be (optionally) used as an underlying distributed computing platform.
 Hadoop has been set up as a single node cluster.
 And is turned off as of now.
 However, we can turn it on based on need.
+5. Python and Scikit-learn:
+      Python and Scikit-learn is used for cluster evaluation.
 #==============================================================================#